• Skip to main content

 • Terpenes.

-Like Receptra Naturals tinctures, this product is made with the ethanol extraction method.
+Charlotte’s Web says its Original Formula is produced in small batches using alcohol extraction.
 Ethanol extraction is the best method for extracting especially volatile compounds like monoterpenes.

 Keeping all other variables the same, including: